På Reach Out, vi mener det er veldig viktig å feire studentsuksesser. Vi er glade for å kunngjøre nok en stjernestudent - Emma!

 How Does it Work?

-With our hands-on approach, and orientation process, we will assess your child’s knowledge and skills based on current assessment data, writing ability, and more.
+With our hands-on approach, and orientation process, we will assess your child’s knowledge and skills based on current assessment data, writing ability, og mer.
 Based on our findings, we will select the teacher best suited for your child’s needs.
-All of Reach Out’s teachers have been carefully selected, and have years of experience in teaching challenging curriculums, such as IGCSE, IB, and AP, in top schools from around the world.
+All of Reach Out’s teachers have been carefully selected, and have years of experience in teaching challenging curriculums, such as IGCSE, IB, og AP, in top schools from around the world.

 Our process is goal-oriented.
 We find out exactly what your child needs to reach their educational goals, and then we create a unique and tailor-made learning path that will best suit your child’s particular needs.